55 Fun and Interesting Facts About Bulgaria (From a Local)

 Velingrad, the SPA lover’s paradise

 2. Bulgarians speak Bulgarian.
 It’s the only official language of the country.
 This fact comes as a surprise to many foreigners.
-After almost five centuries under the Ottoman Empire’s rule, Bulgaria gained its independence in 1908.
+After almost five centuries under the Ottoman Empire’s rule, Bulgaria gained independence in 1908.
 Despite the different religions, traditions, and languages of Bulgarians and Ottomans, the Bulgarian spirit and language survived.

 3. Sofia, the capital of Bulgaria, is situated just 15 minutes away from Vitosha Mountain.
 Very few world capitals have the advantage of a mountain at its doorstep.
 Visiting Vitosha is one of my favorite day trips from Sofia.